MabundaMatimu-hum/Matimu-Portfolio/README.md

  ## Reflection on coding in Markdown

-When I was first introduced to Markdown, I understood it as a simple way of writing and formatting content for the web using plain text instead of complex code.
-At the beginning, my task was to use Markdown to build and structure my GitHub portfolio, including my CV and other sections.
-I had never used Markdown before, so adjusting to its syntax was challenging, especially remembering how to format headings, links, and lists correctly without seeing instant visual results like in Word.
-I also struggled with small mistakes such as missing symbols, which would break the layout.
+The first time I encountered Markdown, I thought it was a mere method of writing and structuring web content with plain text other than using complicated code.
+Initially, I was to work on creating my portfolio on GitHub using Markdown to design and organize my CV and other subsections.
+I was not used to using Markdown, and thus it was not easy to get used to its syntax, especially the ability to format headings, links, and lists properly without seeing immediate visual outcomes as in Word.
+Another problem that I had was small mistakes like a lack of symbols, which would disrupt the layout.

-To overcome this, I practised consistently by editing my README file and testing how different Markdown elements worked.
-Over time, I became more comfortable and started to appreciate how clean and efficient it is.
-Through this experience, I learned that Markdown is a powerful tool for developers because it encourages clear, structured, and professional presentation of content.
-It also improved my attention to detail and problem-solving skills, as I had to debug my own formatting.
-This experience has helped me grow in confidence and prepared me to use Markdown effectively in future projects.
+To avoid this, I trained to do it by continuously editing my README file and testing the functionality of various Markdown elements.
+With time, I got used to it and began to like its cleanliness and efficiency.
+This experience taught me that Markdown is a powerful tool among developers since it promotes clarity and structured and professional presentation of content.
+It has also enhanced my problem-solving and attentiveness skills because I had to debug my own format.
+This has enabled me to develop confidence and made me ready to apply Markdown in future projects.